Brad Armstrong (wrestler): National Wrestling Alliance and World Championship Wrestling (1980–1995)

 Brad Armstrong began his career three weeks after graduating from Wheeler High School, wrestling his first match on July 4, 1980, at the age of 18.
 In 1984, he moved to the Georgia territory of the National Wrestling Alliance (NWA), Georgia Championship Wrestling.
 During this time, Armstrong began teaming with "White Lightning" Tim Horner.
 He was also involved in an angle with Tommy Rich, who was feuding with Ted DiBiase.
 After Rich lost to DiBiase in a "loser leaves wrestling" match, he put on a mask and came back as Mr. R, who DiBiase insisted was really Rich.
 On February 18, during a TV match for DiBiase's NWA National Heavyweight Championship, Rich visited announcer Gordon Solie and DiBiase unmasked Mr R, only to find that it was actually Armstrong, who pinned DiBiase to win the championship.

 Armstrong also held the NWA National Tag Team Championship twice that year, once with his father, and once with Horner.
 They returned to Southeastern Championship Wrestling in 1985, before joining the NWA's Mid-Atlantic territory, Jim Crockett Promotions, in 1986.
 In the summer, Brad toured Japan for All Japan Pro Wrestling, taking part in a tournament to determine the inaugural World Junior Heavyweight Champion, but lost to Hiro Saito in the finals.
-At Starrcade '86: Night of the Skywalkers on November 27, Armstrong faced Jimmy Garvin, but their match ended in a draw.
+At Starrcade '86: The Skywalkers on November 27, Armstrong faced Jimmy Garvin, but their match ended in a draw.
 He then moved to Bill Watts' Universal Wrestling Federation (then known as Mid-South Wrestling).
 On December 5, he defeated Ernie Ladd to win the Mid-South North American Heavyweight Championship, before losing it to DiBiase on January 16, 1985.

+Lightning Express (1987-1990)

 In early 1987, Armstrong reunited with Horner, forming a tag team known as The Lightning Express.
 On May 17, they defeated Sting and Rick Steiner to win the UWF Tag Team Championship.
 At The Great American Bash on July 4, they successfully defended the championship against Angel of Death and Big Bubba Rogers.
 They lost the titles to The Sheepherders (Butch Miller and Luke Williams) on October 16.
 The Lightning Express went back to JCP (which became World Championship Wrestling in November 1988) after the UWF was bought out by Crockett, but were not pushed, and Horner left for the WWF in late 1988.
 On the August 4, 1990, edition of WCW Saturday Night, Armstrong announced he would be forming a new tandem with Doug Furnas.
 However, Furnas left the company shortly thereafter, leaving Armstrong to continue his Lightning Express partnership with Horner.